aronayne/spring-core-5-certification/README.md

 # spring-core-5-certification

-Anki (https://apps.ankiweb.net) flashcards to help learning about spring 5 that focus on the certification exam.
+Anki (https://apps.ankiweb.net) flashcards with a focus on the certification exam.

 Cards include notes from: